ersheff/IMS322-Docs/docs/js/conditionals.md

 }
 ```

-This checks if the string variable exactly matches "Eric":
+This checks if the string variable exactly matches 'Eric':

 ```js
 const myName = "Eric";